katcipis/sophia/notes/languages/go.md

 Depending on other barriers found, the language may end up with more magical constraints, since obviously not everything that should be possible in a parametric polymorphic system is actually possible.

+#### Sorting

+TODO

+#### Messed Up Interfaces

+This one is less a limitation on the parametric type system and more a bad choice, IMHO, on how to define constraints.